pmatos/racket-news/README.md

 39. Profiling For Laziness, by Stephen Chang and Matthias Felleisen
 40. Corpse Reviver: Sound and Efficient Gradual Typing via Contract Verification by Cameron Moy, Phuc C. Nguyen, Sam Tobin-Hochstadt, David van Horn
 41. Rash: form reckless interactions to reliable programs, by William Hatch, and Matthew Flatt
+42.
+43. Macros for Domain-Specific Languages by Michael Ballantyne, Alexis King, and Matthias Felleisen.

 ## Call to Racket Champions